robclewley/pydstool/README.md

 ### Change histories

-Version change histories appear in the [bzr](http://pydstool.bzr.sourceforge.net/bzr/pydstool/changes) repository browser, and some older information is in the headers of each source file.
+Older (pre-git) version change histories appear in the [bzr](http://pydstool.bzr.sourceforge.net/bzr/pydstool/changes) repository browser, and some older information is in the headers of each source file.
 An overview of the changes in a new release can be found in the SourceForge release notes.

 * * * * *

 Credits:
 --------

-Coding and design by Robert Clewley, Erik Sherwood, Drew LaMar, and John Guckenheimer, except where otherwise stated in the code or documentation.
+Coding and design by Robert Clewley, Erik Sherwood, Drew LaMar, Vladimir Zakharov, and John Guckenheimer, except where otherwise stated in the code or documentation.
 (Several other open source codes have been redistributed here under the compatible licenses.)